Offering 0pen and Honest Professional Advice

 The problem with Pisa is the myth posited by Andreas Schleicher, Head of Pisa is that it is desirable and possible for all children to reach Far Eastern standards of mathematical attainment.
 What is not considered by Pisa is the 'how' this can be achieved.

-Mathematics could be described as like learning tricks, children may be able to fluently apply the working out of area tricks, for instance, but not working out fractions tricks.
+Mathematics could be described as like learning tricks, children may be able to fluently apply the working out of area tricks, for instance, but not working out fraction tricks.
 Most subject capabilities, unlike languages, tend to be topical.
-The problem is many of the mathematical tricks that children learn in school will not need to regularly applied in their everyday lives outside the classroom, unlike languages.
+The problem is many of the mathematical tricks that children learn in school is they not need to regularly applied in their everyday lives outside the classroom.

 If children experience a broad school curriculum, then their mathematical fluency will inevitably less than those who do not.
 There will always be issues of subject breadth and depth within subjects and the curriculum as a whole.